webstorm-tech/workflows/README.md

 # License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+All materinal in this repository/project are released under the [MIT License](LICENSE)